SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%mp4woosh`

 - **%mute** `<@member> <reason>`
-    - Info: **Admin only.** Mutes a Member in both servers.
+    - Info: **Moderator only.** Mutes a Member in both servers.
 The reason will get DM'd to the Member, if the bot can DM the Member.
     - Example: `%mute @ExampleUser what an idiot`

 - **%newrolemenu** `<message ID> <emoji> <role>`
-    - Info: **Admin only.** Creates a new entry for a role menu.
+    - Info: **Moderator only.** Creates a new entry for a role menu.
 Mention the Role or use Role ID and make sure the Bot has access to this emoji.
     - Example: `%newrolemenu 858117781375418389 🥰 @Server Events`

 - **%note** `<note: Optional>`